Tesla, Inc.: Failed lawsuit alleging unfair review

-In 2008, Tesla provided two Roadsters to the British entertainment car-testing television programme Top Gear for testing, apparently confusing it with another programme, and suggesting "Matt and Alex could even take the Tesla for a spin and test it out, reaffirming its virtues?"
+In 2008, Tesla provided two Roadsters to the British entertainment car-testing television programme Top Gear for testing.
 Top Gear tested the car as a performance sports car—in a format designed for humour and entertainment, not an unbiased review about its intended purpose—and made some criticisms of its use as such, though full of praise for its performance and handling on the track.
 Tesla was incensed about what it considered unfair criticism.
 For example, the test affirmed that in the performance tests they ran the battery charge would have lasted for 55 miles, a figure that actually came from Tesla.
 Tesla said that the figure was untrue and libelous as the car's mileage in normal use was claimed to be 211, which they sued, and lost.

 In 2025, when Tesla was the subject of protests and vandalism in response to Elon Musk's political activities with the Trump government, former Top Gear presenter Jeremy Clarkson published gloating remarks, saying that the vandalism was "not funny.
 But also, it's kinda hilarious.
 Especially if you're me."